wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 These guard posts were similar in construction, contents, and purpose: smaller chambers where guards would stand watch, observing the northern entrance through scrying mirrors.

-While the mirrors in the collapsed chamber were destroyed when the floor above collapsed, the mirrors in the intact chamber are still intact.
+While the mirrors in 6a were destroyed when the floor above collapsed, the mirrors in the intact chamber are still intact.
 Unfortunately, their opposites are trapped beneath the offshoots of the northern entrance's Grasping Wall.
 Destroying the Wall's root bulb would free the mirrors.

+Clearing the rubble in 6a will provide an alternate route to the upper level, though the floor is weakened significantly by the collapse; there's a 1-in-6 chance that carrying more than 1000 coins of weight into the room will cause the floor to collapse into the lower level.

+> [!example]  Treasure (b)
+> * A mildewed linen mural depicting the construction of the Citadel, worth 375gp to a historian or collector if restored.
+> * Two scrying mirrors on the west wall.
+Their matches are in 5.

 ### 7.
 ### 8.